-Roosevelt provides a economic context for the rise of fascism; there are reasons that people turn to dictators.
+Roosevelt provides an economic context for the rise of fascism:

 “For there is nothing mysterious about the foundations of a healthy and strong democracy.
 The basic things expected by our people of their political and economic systems are simple.
 They are:

 Equality of opportunity for youth and for others…”